-- Joint sessions should be frequent; interspersed among private caucuses. - 2.
-Parties together can sum up. - 3.
-Parties together can reach a common understanding. - 4.
-Parties together can discuss possible solutions. - 5.
+- Parties together can sum up. - 3.
+Parties together can reach a common understanding. - Parties together can discuss possible solutions. - 5.
 Avoid the negatives associated with hidden conversations with the mediator. - 6.
 Avoid misstatements or misunderstanding when mediator is shuttle diplomacy messenger. - 7.
 Joint caucuses may engender confidence and good will. - a.
 After abrasive emotions have subsided. - b.
 But abrasive emotions may never subside, and joint caucuses may be difficult. - 8.
 Entirely new perspectives may be difficult to acknowledge in joint caucus, but joint exploration of a solution to a relatively easy issue may be salutary. - 9.
 If the parties can make progress in small steps in joint caucus, this will build confidence in - a.
 The parties themselves. - b.
 The process. - c.
 The prospects of finding a solution. - B. Private caucuses may continue to be necessary to provide the environment to get to real interests and real needs.

-C. Caucuses on different days.
+Caucuses on different days.